jimniels/blog/src/client/posts/2013-05-05-an-analysis-of-infinite-scroll.md

 ---
-title: An Analysis of Infinte Scrolling
-tags: thoughts
 redirect_from: /posts/an-analysis-of-infinite-scrolling/
 ---

+#thoughts

+# An Analysis of Infinte Scrolling

 Have you ever felt exhausted by infinite scrolling?